nodejs/build/ansible/README.md

 - `is_benchmark`: set to `true`/`false`.
 If true, will run the `benchmarking` role on the machine
 - `server_jobs`: the number of parallel jobs to run on a host
-- `server_ram`: how much memory the slave should assign to java-base (defaults to "128m")
+- `server_ram`: how much memory the agent should assign to java-base (defaults to "128m")
 - `vs`: Visual Studio version to install on Windows hosts
 - `rdp_port`: port to use for Windows remote desktop connections